 During an operation, an anesthesiologist closely monitors a patient’s vital signs and carefully administers the drugs, as anesthetics have a narrow therapeutic window.
 Diachun said she loves that interplay between medicine and surgery.

 “We’re the only doctors who administer our own drugs, and we see the results immediately,” she said.

 Loyd said he loves anesthesiology because of his heavy interest in anatomy, pharmacology and physiology.

 “I’m able to use all three of them,” he said.
 “It’s a great fit for me.”

 Carol Ann B. Diachun, MD, MSEd

-Acting Chair, Department of Anesthesiology; Associate Chair, Education; Program Director, Anesthesiology Residency
+Acting Associate Dean for Educational Affairs; Associate Chair, Education; Program Director, Anesthesiology Residency